 Total cost for my car is $241.25 per month average.
 If we take gas out of the equation then my total costs to own the car is $131.25 per month!

 I went on to my local classifieds here in Victoria, BC to find a good reliable car that will help you on your journey to financial independence.
 So for around $4,000 you can find a car that should last you at least another 200,000 km and 12-15 years.
 Here are those results (3 out of about 70 similar ads at any given time) :

 So to drive that new vehicle we give up ~$50,000-$120,000 net worth every 12 years.
-Just think that new minivan could add as much as 5 years to your working career jail sentence.
-Sure the minivan is convenient, but is it worth 5 years of your life when a used car would work just fine?
+Assuming 24k yearly expenses, buying that new minivan over the Corolla adds 5 years to your working career jail sentence and the new Mazda adds 2 years.
+The best scenario for early retirement is to not own a vehicle, the second best, a used Corolla